 The state of Wisconsin has unique divorce laws for people who wish to terminate their marriage.

-Residency Requirements: In order to file for a divorce in Wisconsin, you or your spouse must meet the strict residency requirements.
+Residency Requirements: When filing for divorce in Wisconsin, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 One of the spouses must a be a resident of the state of Wisconsin for at least 6 months and a resident of the county in which they file for at least 30 days immediately prior to filing for the divorce.
 A hearing will not be scheduled by the clerk until the expiration of 120 days after service of the summons and petition upon the respondent or the expiration of 120 days after the filing of the joint petition.